siddharthkp/bae/README.md

 - pages are rendered on the server

+- pages are streamed to the browser for quick time-to-first-byte

 - built in code splitting, each page gets it's own `page.js`

 - code shared between pages is served as `common.js` for long term caching